 #2.
 How many products are sold to pure retail customers (customers who are not also distributors in the network)?

 #3.
 Does the company’s compensation plan recommend you to buy large amounts of products to qualify for a more senior position in the network and bonus checks?

 #4.
 How long does it take to start earning an income and how many distributors do you need to recruit to make money?

 #5.
 What is the failure rate and average compensation for both a part-time and full-time commitment?

 #6.
 Are the expenses of promoting and running the business higher than the average distributor compensation?

-This is where it gets really bad…To make any money whatsoever with Nu Skin, you have to be part of their monthly automatic delivery rewards program.
-You have to continuously order products for a certain cost.
+This is where things get worse…To make any money whatsoever with Nu Skin, you have to be part of their monthly automatic delivery rewards (ADR) program.
+You have to continuously order products for a certain amount.
 They are forcing you to purchase from them while also getting free marketing from new and “old” recruits!

 How could I fall for this voracity?

-To normalize this they say; “hey you have to buy skin care products from somewhere anyway right?!”
+To defend this, they say: “Hey you have to buy skincare products from somewhere anyway right?!”

-True, but I would not choose a showergel for $30 when I can buy it for $5 at a grocery store.
-Oooor if I am lucky, for $1 at the Dollar store.
+True, but I would not choose a shower gel for $35 when I can buy it for $5 at the local grocery store.
+Oooor if I am lucky, for $1 at the Dollar Store.